d0k3/GodMode9/README.md

 You may now run GodMode9 via holding the X Button (or any other button you chose) at startup.
 See below for a list of stuff you can do with it.

-## How to run & build this / developer info
+## How to build this / developer info
-Copy `GodMode9.firm` to somewhere on your SD card (maybe refer to your CFW instructions) and run it from there.
-FIRM payloads can be ran from [Luma3DS](https://github.com/AuroraWright/Luma3DS), [boot9strap](https://github.com/SciresM/boot9strap) or from GodMode9 itself.
-Build this with `make firm` (requires [firmtool](https://github.com/TuxSH/firmtool) installed).
+Build `GodMode9.firm` via `make firm` (requires [firmtool](https://github.com/TuxSH/firmtool) installed).
+On macOS, you may have to install [gnu-tar](https://www.gnu.org/software/tar/) first - do so in terminal via `brew install gnu-tar --with-default-names`.

-If you are a developer and you are building this, you may also just run `make release` to get a nice, release-ready package of all required files.
-To build __SafeMode9__ (a bricksafe variant of GodMode9, with limited write permissions) instead of GodMode9, compile with `make SAFEMODE=1`.
+You may run `make release` to get a nice, release-ready package of all required files.
+To build __SafeMode9__ (a bricksafe variant of GodMode9, with limited write permissions) instead of GodMode9, compile with `make FLAVOR=SafeMode9`.
 To switch screens, compile with `make SWITCH_SCREENS=1`.
 For additional customization, you may choose the internal font via `make FONT=6X10`, `make FONT=ACORN`, `make FONT=GB` or `make FONT=ORIG`.
 You may also hardcode the brightness via `make FIXED_BRIGHTNESS=x`, whereas `x` is a value between 0...15.

 Further customization is possible by hardcoding `aeskeydb.bin` (just put the file into the `data` folder when compiling).
 All files put into the `data` folder will turn up in the `V:` drive, but keep in mind there's a hard 3MB limit for all files inside, including overhead.
-A standalone script runner is compiled by providing `autorun.gm9` (again, in the data folder) and building with `make AUTORUN_SCRIPT=1`.
+A standalone script runner is compiled by providing `autorun.gm9` (again, in the `data` folder) and building with `make AUTORUN_SCRIPT=1`.

 To build a .firm signed with SPI boot keys (for ntrboot and the like), run `make NTRBOOT=1`.
 You may need to rename the output files if the ntrboot installer you use uses hardcoded filenames.
 Some features such as boot9 / boot11 access are not currently available from the ntrboot environment.